 Short Range Forecast:

-For tonight, it will be partly cloudy to cloudy.
-Lows will be in the low 60’s to middle 60’s inland to middle 60’s to around 70 at the metro and coastal areas.
-Some areas well inland (especially in Palm Beach and Broward Counties) may see lows in the upper 50’s to around 60.
-Some areas near the immediate coastal areas of Miami-Dade and Broward Counties may see lows in the low 70’s.
+For tonight, it will be clear to partly cloudy.
+Lows will be in the middle 60’s to around 70.
+Some areas well inland (especially in Palm Beach and Broward Counties) may see lows around 60 to the low 60’s.
+Some areas near the immediate coastal areas of Miami-Dade County may see lows in the low 70’s.
 There may be some late night/early morning fog mainly in the interior.

 Medium Range Outlook: